gauravvgat/karousel.js/README.md

 ## License
-Karousel jQuery plugin is &copy; 2013 [HuntShire](http://www.huntshire.com) and is licensed under the terms of GPL &amp; MIT licenses.
+Karousel jQuery plugin is licensed under the terms of GPL &amp; MIT licenses.